Skip to content

 Important

-Rafay provides a number of default service profiles) that are available out of box in the platform.
+Rafay provides a number of system service profiles that are available out of box in the platform.

 Provide a URL for the Icon that will be displayed to the end user in the catalog of SKUs.

 Provide a detailed readme in plain text or markdown.
-Administrators can use the readme as a means to educate the end user about the compute profile and optionally even capture instructions.
+Administrators can use the readme as a means to educate the end user about the service profile and optionally even capture instructions.

 Environment templates backing a service profile can require/expect inputs from the user.
 The inputs can either be mandatory/required or optional.
 This section allows the PaaS admin to make decisions on whether they would like provide "defaults" and allow end users to "override" it.